 Airport Commuter provides punctual and professional Phoenix airport limo service to and from Phoenix Sky Harbor International Airport (PHX).
 Phoenix Sky Harbor International Airport has three passenger terminals, Terminal 2, Terminal 3, and Terminal 4, and is located three miles east of downtown Phoenix.
 Airport Commuter and its partners operate as VIP private carriers, and can meet you at or outside any baggage claim.
 For flight status, visit Phoenix Sky Harbor Airport's flight status page.
-For more information about PHX please call 602.273.3300.
+For more information about PHX please email [email protected]

 Phoenix Convention Center (100 North Third Street, Phoenix, AZ, 85004 :: 800.282.4842) is the central convention center for the Valley of the Sun.
 Three Fortune 1000 companies make their home in Phoenix: Avnet, Apollo Group and Phelps Dodge Corporation.
 American Express has operations in Pheonix as well as Honeywell.
 U.S. Airways and Allied Waste Industries, both Fortune 500 companies, are also located nearby.
 Other companies headquartered in Phoenix include: Petsmart, America West Holdings, Mesa Air, Giant Industries and Microchip Technology.